louiss0/tree-sitter-markdoc/WARP.md

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

+## Tree Sitter Limitations

+Tree sitter doesn't allow lookahead's
+Every regex you use must be Rust compatable!
+Don't use flag regex at all!
+Don't use capture groups regex at all!
+Don't use two regexes that are the same or capture the same thing at all!

 ## Core Development Commands

 - Generate the parser from grammar.js